EspecProf/MVP-LoginExample/README.md

 Exercises:

 1-.
-Improve the app using Butterknife.
+Improve the application using Butterknife.
 2-.
-Add validations in the login fields.
+Disable the login button when any field is empty.
 3-.
-Disable the login button when any field is empty.
+Add validations in the login fields. a-.
+Username:
+    i-.
+Greater than 3 characters. b-.
+Password:
+    i-.
+Greater than 8 characters. ii-.
+It has to have letters and numbers.